Umang2510/ShopApp/README.md

 models - Contains dart classes and structure of data.
 Screens - Contains the different screens of app.
-Widgets - Contains the widgets which displayed on the screens.
+Widgets - Contains the widgets which displayed on the screens. providers - Contains the providers for data sharing and state management.